MBI-Div-B/sardana-GreateyesTangoTwoDController/README.md

 | channel   | name of the CHARLIE sardana 2Dexpchannel
 | create_folders | If True, the hook macro creates the folder for the tango DS to write files into
 | folder    | base data folder
-| nframes   | number of frames to acquire for each software trigger
 | scansubfolder  | If True, each scan will create a new subfolder